MrBounty/HEG/README.md

     );
 ```

-*Note: You will see nect section how to use `currentUser`
+*Note: You will see next section how to use `currentUser`
 [Learn more](https://docs.edgedb.com/guides/auth)

 ## Managing the EdgeDB client